vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 1. Install the Tanzu CLI.
    You will download this from GitHub and install it on your desktop machine.
-   For more information. see  [Installing the Tanzu CLI](cli-installation)
+   For more information, see [Installing the Tanzu CLI](cli-installation).
 2. Prepare to create a cluster.
 For more information, see [Preparing to Deploy a Cluster](prepare-deployment).
 2. Create a cluster on your infrastructure provider.
 There are two ways to approach this:
    * Create a management cluster and then create a workload cluster.
 First, create the management cluster using the Tanzu Kubernetes Grid Installer.
 This installer is initiated from the Tanzu CLI.
 Then, create a workload cluster using the Tanzu CLI.